 Substantial Change in Circumstances

 In order to qualify for a modification in alimony, a former spouse must be able to prove that a substantial change in circumstances has occurred.
 This change in circumstances must be material, permanent, and involuntary as well as unanticipated at the time that the original order was put in place by the court.
 Some of the most common examples of a substantial change in circumstances includes medical or health problems, long-term unemployment, forced retirement, large inheritance or lottery winnings, significant raise or job promotion, the recipient spouse entering into a supportive relationship, the recipient spouse’s remarriage, or the death of either spouse.

 What Circumstances Do Not Qualify

 It is important to note that not all situations qualify as a substantial change in circumstances for the purposes of modifying alimony payments in Florida.
 If the spouse paying alimony gets remarried, the costs of the second marriage do not qualify as a substantial change to modify payments of spousal support.
 In addition, if the spouse paying alimony voluntarily quits their job or gets purposefully fired to claim a substantial change in income also does not qualify for a modification in alimony payments.
 Any moderate changes in the cost of living or income do not qualify for either former spouse to request a modification in alimony payments, nor does the additional order of alimony, such as rehabilitative alimony for a former spouse.
 Finally, if a party’s alimony obligation is non-modifiable, that would likely prohibit the payor from modifying their obligation.

 Call or Contact Our Office Today

 If you have had a substantial change in your life, you may qualify for a modification in your spousal support order.
-To speak with an experienced Florida family law attorney about your alimony and whether a modification is appropriate in your case, call or contact the Law Offices of David L. Hirschberg in Boca Raton today to schedule a free consultation now.
+To speak with an experienced Florida family law attorney about your alimony and whether a modification is appropriate in your case, call or contact the Law Offices of David L. Hirschberg in Boca Raton today to schedule a consultation now.